 Twenty Thousand Leagues Under the Sea: the forthcoming

 A little less than two centuries after the death of Cyrano de Bergerac, another French pioneer in the science-fiction genre born.
 His name is Jules Verne (1824-1905).
-Verne is sometimes called the “Father of Science Fiction” and his books established some of the fundamental features of the genre.
-Many of the things he wrote about would come true in the yet awaited future.
+Verne is sometimes called the “Father of Science Fiction“ and his books established many of the fundamental features of the genre.
+More than a few of the things he wrote about would come true in the yet awaited future.

 Twenty Thousand Leagues Under the Sea is Jules Verne’s under the sea adventure from 1870 (first translated into English in 1873).
 The story begins by telling us about a mystic sea monster that has produced havoc on the sea.
 It turns out that it is not a marine animal but a human construction, more precisely a submarine craft.
 A mission is set to find and annihilate with craft.
 But the submarine turns out to be superior to all other ships.
 The narrator, professor Aronnax, that is on-board the ship that loses the duel with the mysterious underwater craft, and two other men are close to drown, but finally saved from drowning by the submarine and becomes a part of the crew.